Dr. Rehab

 It's really a shame when I hear that someone's PT experience was pointless or ineffective.
 Hearing that leads me to two possible conclusions; a) your therapist was not doing an effective job in identifying your needs and addressing those problems, b) your therapist was trying to keep the schedule full.
 Both are unacceptable.
 It is our ethical duty to treat patients until they have reached their max rehab potential, and discharge them to an independent home exercise program.
 The other scenario is if other issues have come up or there has been a decline in function.
 This would then lead to referral back to the physician for further follow-up.
 Half of PT is also patient education, so you know exactly what's going on in your body so that you are able to make the right choices in maintaining the benefits received during your skilled treatment sessions.
 I'm wondering what it was about your sessions you felt were pointless and ineffective.
 I don't know of PT's who keep patients on just to stay busy, but those that do, just bring our profession down.
 Like in any business/industry, there are always those bad eggs who ruin it for everyone.

-Is the new Oculus Rift thing as cool as everyone says?That's a good question!
+Is it tough to have a job that consists exclusively of ruining peoples' days?That's a good question!
 There really isn't one population that is harder to work with than some others.
 It's really dependent on someone's personality.
 There are elderly people who are sweet and do what we educate them on.
 And then, of course, we come across the stereotypical grumpy old man who thinks exercise is pointless at their age.
 From my experience, athletes are fun to work with since they are dedicated to their profession, which requires them to be in the best shape possible.
 I, personally, find it difficult to work with the pediatric population.
 But that's only because I don't have a lot of experience with kids in general.
 They need to be motivated, encouraged and entertained in a way that is pretty foreign to me.
 Asking me to keep the attention of a couple of toddlers for even a few minutes is like the blind leading the blind.
 The good part about PT is that you can work with just about any population you like and feel comfortable with.
 There are fantastic pediatric PT's who love kids, and kids love them.
 Same goes for any athlete, elderly, neurologic, and orthopedic client you may come across.

 This is one area that I don't have a ton of experience in.
 Where I'm located, most veterans go to the veterans hospital for their treatment.
 I initially had an interest in working with amputees and being a part of helping them learn to walk again.
 I haven't quite had the chance to check out that part of PT yet.
 I would think that most veterans have tons of motivation to improve with strong work ethics and determination.
 However, there is the psychological aspect (i.e. PTSD) that I'm not particularly experienced in that I'd imagine would cause some difficulties.
 But it sounds like a challenging and interesting scene to pursue next.